minnibb/tp/docs/DeveloperGuide.md

 1. Sorting by name

-   1. Prerequisites: Contact list must not be empty.
+   1. Prerequisites: Contact list must not be empty and the current view must display the full contact list.

    1. Test case: `sort by name asc`
       Expected UI changes: Contacts displayed are sorted by name in ascending order.